constraintAutomaton/shape-federated-queries-paper/sections/plan.typ

 === New Material

+- Formalize LTQP in terms of federated queries
 - Adapt FedUP to use a shape index
 - Compare shape index with other summary methods
 - Evaluate re-execution performance in the context of LTQP